 TripAdvisor, the world’s largest travel site, surveyed their users and found photos are the number one factor that drives engagement on hotel or B&B pages.
 It explains that photos are essential and lead to more potential bookings, and the more photos the better.

 Properties with at least one photo had a 225% increase in the likelihood of booking enquiry (compared to properties with no photos); properties with over 100 photos saw a 238 percent increase.

 Clearly, providing images is vital in hotel marketing efforts.
 It seems to go without saying that quality hotel photography would be more impactful and significant in persuading travelers to book a particular hotel and should be an integral part of your marketing plan.

-Brad Anderson is the founder and owner of Architectural Photography, Inc., and has been an architectural photographer for the commercial and hospitality industries for more than 19 years.
+Brad Anderson is the founder and owner of Architectural Photography, Inc., and has been an architectural photographer for the commercial and hospitality industries for more than 25 years.
 His passion for lighting design and creative composition help to create impactful images.
 Each images pulls viewers into the space they hope to stay in.
-Every client receives a distinctive and impactful hospitality portfolio the sets them apart from the competition.
+Every client receives a distinctive and impactful hospitality portfolio that sets them apart from the competition.
 For more information, please visit: ArchitecturalPhotographyInc.com or call 888-788-5554.